 What’s the Big Deal?
 Why Fetch Lands Are So Good

-We talked about land types in our shockland article, but let’s go over it again just in case.
+We talked about land types when we covered shocklands, but let’s go over it again just in case.
 Take a look at these lands, specifically their type line between the illustration and text box:

 You’ll probably notice that Flooded Strand says “Land,” Hallowed Fountain reads “Lands – Plains Island,” and the Island says “Basic Land – Island.”
 Because Flooded Strand allows you to search your library for a Plains or an Island and doesn’t specific basic or nonbasic, you could grab an Island or you could grab the Hallowed Fountain shockland, since it has Plains and Island as its subtypes.
 You could also grab Watery Grave, Temple Garden, Godless Shrine, Steam Vents, Sacred Foundry, or Breeding Pool, as each has either Plains or Island as a basic land type.

 Quick note: You’d still have to pay the two life to have shocklands enter untapped, as their ETB condition still applies.
 The fetch lands don’t specify if what they fetch enters tapped or untapped, so that’s up to the fetched card’s conditions.